How to prepare before arriving in New Zealand

 Day 7 of a New Zealand Working Holiday

 Now that you have had time to ponder over transport start making things happen.
-Get yourself a bus ticket out of Auckland with Skip Bus or buy a full bus pass and use our handy tips in What’s the Difference Between InterCity Backpacker Bus Passes? and 5 Tips to Get a Better Deal on a Backpacker Bus Pass in New Zealand.
+Get yourself a bus ticket out of Auckland or buy a full bus pass and use our handy tips in What’s the Difference Between InterCity Backpacker Bus Passes? and 5 Tips to Get a Better Deal on a Backpacker Bus Pass in New Zealand.
 Alternatively, start looking at cars or campervans to buy and remember to inspect them before buying.
 We have heaps of advice in Buying a Car in New Zealand Step by Step.

 If you want to travel early…